RenderKit/ospray/README.md

 a very thin, transparent slab, i.e. it behaves as if a second, virtual surface is parallel to the real geometric surface.
-The implementation accounts for multiple internal reflections between the interfaces (including attenuation), but neglects parallaxe effects due to its (virtual) thickness.
+The implementation accounts for multiple internal reflections between the interfaces (including attenuation), but neglects parallax effects due to its (virtual) thickness.
 To create a such a thin glass material pass the type string "`ThinGlass`" to `ospNewMaterial`.
 Its parameters are